 Looking down into the palm of his white hand, he watched with fascination as a small flame sprang to life there, glimmering and flickering as a candle but burning nothing.

-From my earliest memories of creating picture books designed to
+earliest memories of creating picture books designed to bring

-bring stories I read or saw on television to a more satsifactory
+stories I read or saw on television to a more satsifactory end,

-expressing the inner self, or the world as I perceive it, has
+expressing the inner self, or the world as perceive it, has been my

 Who doesn't watch a good movie, or read a good book, and imagine 'what if' or 'if only'?